raspibolt/raspibolt/static-channel-backup.md

 ### Test

-* Still with user "lnd", enter the Git repository, create a dummy file and push it to your remote GitHub repository
+* Still with user "lnd", enter your local Git repository, create a dummy file and push it to your remote GitHub repository

   ```sh
   $ cd /data/lnd/remote-lnd-backup